Vishekha/ISQA-8086_Readme_Vishekha/Data Entry Analysis.md

 5.The plots should represent information regarding X axis and Y axis.
 As, other individuals should know what value is plotted against other value.
 A plot should have all the necessary information.

-6. A more organized data with empty cells having value as *Not Available or NULL* rather than just empty.
+6.A more organized data with empty cells having value as *Not Available or NULL* rather than just empty.